frankfaihui/ai-sales-tool/README.md

 Welcome to ai sales tool Project!
 This repository showcases an OpenAI API, a flask application, a next.js app, MongoDB, and uses Docker Compose for easy setup.

-A working demo can be found at [http://ai-sales-tool.devfaihui.link/](http://ai-sales-tool.devfaihui.link/)

 ## Overview

 ### Sub-Projects